 “Two weeks later he approached me and asked if I would be interested in doing research on the relationship between taxes and housing prices across state borders.
 It was an honor, because not that many undergrads get the opportunity to work on research. “

-Among his many commitments, the Iowa State junior is president of the Economics Club.
+Among his many commitments, the Iowa State junior was president of the Economics Club.

-“I love being involved because of the alumni who are willing to be a part of it.
-We actually get to sit around a table and just ask them questions.
-Last fall we had Shazia Manus, who I believe is the youngest CEO in Iowa.
+“I loved being involved because of the alumni who are willing to be a part of it.
+We actually got to sit around a table and just ask them questions.
+One fall we had Shazia Manus, who I believe is the youngest CEO in Iowa.
 It’s a great opportunity for students to see what people have gone on to do with an econ major.”

-Nguyen is thinking about pursuing a masters or PhD in finance or economics.
-“Finance and numbers are fascinating to me but not just numbers—it’s the human aspect of finance that I’m more fascinated about.”
+Nguyen said, “Finance and numbers are fascinating to me but not just numbers—it’s the human aspect of finance that I’m more fascinated about.”